LC-Linkous/tinySA_python/README.md

 import struct

 def convert_data_to_image(data_bytes, width, height):
-    # this is not a particularly pretty example, and the data_bytes is sometimes a byte short (TODO:fix)
+    # this is not a particularly pretty example, and the data_bytes is sometimes a byte short

     # calculate the expected data size
     expected_size = width * height * 2  # 16 bits per pixel (RGB565), 2 bytes per pixel